OfficeDev/open-xml-docs/docs/how-to-get-all-the-text-in-all-slides-in-a-presentation.md

 ## Sample Code
 The following code gets all the text in all the slides in a specific presentation file.
-For example, you can enter the name of the presentation file from the keyboard, and then use a <span class="keyword">foreach</span> loop in your program to get the array of strings returned by the method <span class="keyword">GetSlideIdAndText</span> as shown in the following example.
+For example, you can enter the name of the presentation file from the keyboard, and then use a **foreach** loop in your program to get the array of strings returned by the method **GetSlideIdAndText** as shown in the following example.

 ```csharp